ProgVal/Inceptoe/docs/protocol.rst

 Keys:

 * `match_id`: The ID of the match to join.
-If not given or None, creates a new match.
+If not given or None or if there is no match with this name, it creates a new match.
+  The server may forbid some names.

 join\_match\_reply
 -----------------